 EW-DOS is our stack of open-source, decentralized software and standards enabling market participants to digitally orchestrate low-carbon electricity systems.

 EW Switchboard is a first-of-its-kind open-source identity and access management (IAM) tool for users, assets, and application developers in today’s growing self-sovereign approach to digital solutions.
 Switchboard leverages SSIs, DIDs, and VCs for authentication, authorization, and accounting.

 EW Zero is an open-source app that enables any renewable energy buyer to find and source procurement options from across a wide variety of digital marketplaces globally.
 Zero integrates myriad marketplaces—including those built with EW Origin—through a single, convenient, digital interface.

 The EW Origin suite of SDKs supports existing and emerging renewable energy and carbon markets to simplify and enhance the issuance, tracking, and buying/selling of energy attribute certificates (EACs), including renewable energy certificates (RECs), guarantees of origin (GOs), and international I-RECs.

 The EW Flex suite of SDKs enables grid operators—including vertically integrated utilities, distribution system operators (DSOs), and transmission system operators (TSOs)—to integrate distributed energy resources (DERs) into energy markets and demand flexibility programs.

 The Energy Web Chain is a public, enterprise-grade blockchain platform specifically designed for the energy sector’s regulatory, operational, and market needs.
 Launched in mid-2019, it has become the industry’s leading choice as the foundational digital infrastructure on which to build and run dApps.

-Subscribe to our email newsletter today to receive updates on the latest news and blockchain technology.
+Subscribe to our email newsletter today to receive updates.

 Privacy & Cookies Policy